 Teachers, you have two very specific jobs to do, and that’s all.
 Keep the children as safe from physical harm as possible and teach them what Mom and Dad can’t.
 Then stop.
 It is not your place to teach other people’s kids your morals – political, religious, or otherwise.
 Give them the unbiased facts and nothing else.
 Let the parents take care of the rest.

 Parents, stop letting state employees raise your children.
 It is incumbent on you to guide them through the early parts of their lives and teach them your religious, political, and behavioral values – along with a host of other very important life lessons.

 It takes a lot of hard work to bring a child up to adulthood with proper morals, a well-rounded education, solid social skills, and, hopefully, at least a little common sense.
 At least half of that is the parent’s responsibility, but teachers play an important role too.

 Educators can’t help their students grow if they’re too busy trying to instill their own ideology – like by teaching some of those kids to hate themselves for being white.
-So know your role, teachers, and don’t cross the line.We value your comments!
-Please weigh in on our comment section below.
+So know your role, teachers, and don’t cross the line.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com